-We are supporting and acting on behalf of a number of victims of sexual assault, committed by Dr Manish Shah GP, of the Mawney Medical Centre, Romford.
+As reported by the BBC, we are supporting and acting on behalf of a number of victims of sexual assault, committed by Dr Manish Shah GP, of the Mawney Medical Centre, Romford.
+We are also supporting victims who were patients of Dr Shah at the North Avenue Surgery, Southend.

 At the 2019 trial he was accused of using the case of reality TV star Jade Goody, to trick a patient into an unnecessary intimate examination.
 It was also said that he used the story of Angelina Jolie’s preventative mastectomy to persuade a patient of an examination.